Every employer in the UK has a responsibility to prevent illegal working.

 The checks must be carried out before an individual starts working for you.

-To avoid any potential discrimination claims, you must undertake document checks for all workers, irrespective of whether you know them to be British and / or EEA nationals.
+To avoid any potential discrimination claims, you must undertake document checks for all workers, irrespective of whether you know them to be British.

 Under the relevant legislation, an employer who employs illegal workers, may be liable to a civil penalty or commit a criminal offence: